epalrov/address-book/README.md

 Start the Glassfish application server
 --------------------------------------

-To start the locally installed Glassfish server:
+To start the locally installed Glassfish server and database:

   ```
   ~/glassfish4/glassfish/bin/asadmin start-database && \
   ~/glassfish4/glassfish/bin/asadmin start-domain --verbose
   ```

+By default Glassfish uses a Derby database which can be inspected using the `ij` interactive SQL scripting tool through the command `connect 'jdbc:derby://localhost:1527/sun-appserv-samples;create=false';`.
+No authentication is required to access the default `sun-appserv-samples` database instance.

 Build and deploy the Address Book project
 -----------------------------------------